 It’s also good to choose a siding material, color, and style that matches your home’s overall style as well as exterior fencing, walkways, landscaping, and other features.
 For example, if your property has a traditional look and feel, opt for wood.
 Outside a more modern home, choose aluminum, vinyl, or cement fiberboard.

 One downside to vinyl is its plastic look and feel.
-In some cases, vinyl siding might even affect a home’s salability, if you should put that house on the real estate market.
+In some cases, vinyl siding might even affect a home’s salability if you should put that house on the real estate market.
 Some potential homebuyers might not appreciate the look of vinyl, decreasing your potential offers or asking price.

 Also, as the material is easy to install, homeowners often assume they can manage this job on their own; however, even a small mistake in siding installation for a Rhode Island home can risk interior water leaks and other such damage.
-As tempting as it might be to try DIY vinyl siding installation for a Rhode Island home, it’s recommended that you always call a professional for all your home improvement projects, to ensure the job gets done right and eliminate the risk of damaging your home in the process.
+As tempting as it might be to try DIY vinyl siding installation for a Rhode Island home, it’s recommended that you always call a professional for all your home improvement projects to ensure the job gets done right and eliminate the risk of damaging your home in the process.

 The biggest disadvantage of wood is the need for regular maintenance, including painting or staining and sealing.
 Even with regular maintenance, wood is susceptible to rodent infestation and termite attacks!
-However, if you have the budget for consistent wood treating, this material is an excellent choice for adding style instantly outside your home.
+However, if you have the budget for consistent wood treatment, this material is an excellent choice for adding style instantly outside your home.

 If installed and maintained properly, stucco can last the lifetime of a home.
-It also offers a natural look that many homeowners love, but is often associated with Mediterranean and tropical styles.
-Consider stucco carefully for traditional, modern, or craftsman style houses, and be sure to note if your stucco home might look out of place in a neighborhood filled with brick or aluminum clad houses!
+It also offers a natural look that many homeowners love but is often associated with Mediterranean and tropical styles.
+Consider stucco carefully for traditional, modern, or craftsman-style houses, and be sure to note if your stucco home might look out of place in a neighborhood filled with brick or aluminum-clad houses!